We all know that time of year. As the weather begins to cool, cases of the flu begin to rise. This is referred to as “flu season.”

 - body aches and pains

 Each year, the annual flu vaccine protects against three (trivalent) or four (quadrivalent) strains of flu.
-An H1N1, H3N2, and influenza B strain are included in the trivalent vaccine, while an extra influenza B strain is included in the quadrivalent vaccine.

 The flu vaccine tends to offer more protection from flu that’s caused by H1N1 viruses and influenza B viruses in comparison to H3N2 viruses.
 This can be explained in a couple of ways.

 First, while all flu viruses mutate from year to year, H3N2 viruses tend to accrue more changes that are different from the H3N2 component of the flu vaccine.
 This can lead to a poor match between the strain included in the vaccine and the strains that circulate during flu season.